CanaSecret/Chastibrowse/README.md

 Taking a look through the **config file** is highly recommended.
 You can find it by entering 'config' into the input prompt.

-Lock data is split into 7 columns:
+Lock data is split into 7 columns by default (can be changed in config):

 - Maximum time
 - Lock requires Password?